UltiRequiem/lorelai/README.md

       lorelai -w 55           # Will print 55 words
       lorelai -p 5            # Will print 5 paragraphs
-      lorelai -s 5 --output b # Will write 5 sentences on file b if possible lorelai -w 55 -s 5      # Will printe 55 words and 5 sentences
+      lorelai -s 5 --output b # Will write 5 sentences on file b if possible lorelai -w 55 -s 5      # Will print 55 words and 5 sentences

  If you need more help, found a bug or want to suggest a new feature: https://github.com/UltiRequiem/lorelai